Mix Diskerud: Loan to Helsingborg

 In June 2020, Swedish Allsvenskan side Helsingborgs IF signed Diskerud on a short-term loan.
 Before he even played a match for the team he was in trouble after he sent a tweet.
-It was after the first game of the season, which HIF lost with 0-3 against Varbergs BoIS he tweeted Okay, one positive thing is that 3 points were taken by a team from västkusten.
+It was after the first game of the season, which HIF lost with 0–3 against Varbergs BoIS he tweeted Okay, one positive thing is that 3 points were taken by a team from västkusten.
 Go västkusten.
 That was something which the HIF supporters didn't like.
-He made his debut in 18 June in a away game against Kalmar FF, which ended with a 4–0 loss.
+He made his debut in 18 June in an away game against Kalmar FF, which ended with a 4–0 loss.
 Diskerud played 45 minutes in that game.

 Denizlispor

-On January 20, 2021, Diskerud signed a one and a half year deal with Turkish Süper Lig club Denizlispor.
+On January 20, 2021, Diskerud signed a one-and-a-half-year deal with Turkish Süper Lig club Denizlispor.

 Omonia

 On July 1, 2021, Diskerud signed for Cypriot First Division club Omonia Nicosia.
-Diskerud was part of the starting line-up when Omonia won the 2021–22 Cypriot Cup, their first since 2012, beating Ethnikos Achna 5-4 on penalties, and guaranteeing a place in the 2022–23 Europa League Play-off round.
+He helped Omonia win the Cypriot Cup in 2022 and 2023; he was in the starting lineup for the final in both seasons.
+Diskerud left the club in June 2023.